xmake-io/xmake/README.md

 The Automatic Cross-platform Build Tool
 ========================

-Xmake is an automatic cross-platform build tool.
+xmake is an automatic cross-platform build tool.

 It is similar to cmake, automake, premake, but more convenient and easy to use.